Carnival of Venice with Kids: Mask-Making Workshops and Best Viewing Spots

 Where to Stay with Kids During Carnival

 Three things matter.
 Avoid the immediate San Marco area - the noise and crowds at night will keep kids awake.
 Book an apartment, not a hotel - you need a kitchen, a washer, and space for the kids to spread out the costumes and craft supplies.
-Pick a sestiere with grocery access - Cannaregio, Dorsoduro, and Castello all have small grocery stores that feel like neighborhood shops.
+Pick a sestiere with grocery access - Cannaregio, Dorsoduro, and Castello all have small grocery stores that feel like neighbourhood shops.

 Our pick: a small 2-bedroom apartment in Cannaregio, 8 minutes from the Santa Lucia train station and an easy 15-minute walk to St. Mark's.
-About 220 euros per night during Carnival peak.
+About €220 per night during Carnival peak.
 Booked 5 months in advance because Carnival apartments sell out by November.
+And remember - European hotel rooms are tiny, so the apartment route also gives you space for the costume explosion that will eventually happen on the floor.

 The Don'ts